Ijadpanahsaravi/Aspergillus-Germination-Dynamics/README.md

 Is robust against size-related artifacts

-Is applicable to mixed populations (e.g., environmental spores or co-cultures)
+Is applicable to mixed populations (e.g., environmental samples or co-cultures)

 The revised pipeline enhances reproducibility and reflects biological variation, not just population averages.

----

-## 📚 Overview

-This repository contains R scripts and data-processing pipelines developed during my PhD research to study fungal spore germination dynamics.
-The goal was to analyze phenotypic heterogeneity in swelling and germ tube formation across various *A. niger* spore populations, using a novel classification method based on relative changes in spore morphology.

 ### 🧪 Key Concepts:
 - **Spore phenotypic heterogeneity** affects germination timing and dynamics.